binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 So that's how the data comes out through the MBean.
 How does it get in there in the first place?
-For that we have to go back to where Cassandra uses the metrics, in [`mutate`]: (there's another method like mutate which also updates metrics too)
+For that we have to go back to where Cassandra uses the metrics, in [`mutate`]: (there's one other method like mutate which also updates these metrics btw)

 ``` java
     public static void mutate(Collection<? extends IMutation> mutations, ConsistencyLevel consistency_level)